The Ultimate Guide to Padel Betting

 After a successful return, move forward strategically.

-If your return achieves any of these, it’s a win.
+If your return achieves any of these, itโs a win.

-🟨 Basic Return Technique (Beginner-Friendly)
+Basic Return Technique (Beginner-Friendly)

-1. Stay relaxed and read the serve
+1. Stay relaxed & read the serve

 Most padel serves are: